boucaron/randomstuff/SamsungS3-I9300gt-Android11.md

 3) On Windows: Download Odin 3.x
 4) Download the last TWRP
 Copy on the sdcard if you have a running Android on the phone
- a) Activate Developper Mode: Settings/About my phone/Go on the release name really at the bottom/Tap several time (it will tell you this is activated)
+	- Activate Developper Mode: Settings/About my phone/Go on the release name really at the bottom/Tap several time (it will tell you this is activated)
- b) Settings/System/Developper stuff/Default USB Mode/Transfer
+	- Settings/System/Developper stuff/Default USB Mode/Transfer
- c) Disconnect/Reconnect the USB cable and TADA you will see both Internal and SDCARD
+	- Disconnect/Reconnect the USB cable and TADA you will see both Internal and SDCARD

 Follows instructions from here: https://www.mhs-solutions.com/instructions-s3/
 1) Run Odin